ably/ably-cocoa/README.md

 # [Ably](https://www.ably.io) iOS client library

 An iOS client library for [ably.io](https://www.ably.io), the realtime messaging service, written in Objective-C.
-The following platforms are currently supported: iOS9, iOS10 and iOS11.
+This SDK is compatible with projects that target iOS9, iOS10 and iOS11.

 ## Documentation